Skip to content

 GNOME terminal

 The terminal is an interface to execute text based commands.
-It's sometimes called shell, console, command line or prompt.
-Many new users are put off by the terminal, as it's often associated with some obscure code hacking.
-In fact, using the terminal is not that hard and can be much faster than navigating the graphical interface.
-Open the terminal with the shortcut CTRL + ALT + T, or click on the Activities button on the top left and search for Terminal.
-Here some reading material to become a terminal-ninja:
+It's known by various names likeshell, console, command line or prompt.
+New users often shy away from the terminal, fearing its association with complex coding.
+However, mastering it is simpler than it seems.
+Open the terminal with the shortcut CTRL + ALT + T or click on the Activities button and search for Terminal.
+Some reading material to become a terminal-ninja: terminal commands #1, terminal commands #2, terminal commands #3, Ubuntu commands, command line book.

 GNOME software center